20 Amazing Montreal Tourist Attractions that Aren’t Just for Tourists!

 Montreal Tourist Attractions that are not just for tourists.. it’s true!

-It’s way too easy to take the city we live in for granted: we’ve grown accustomed to to having tons of quality restaurants at our fingertips, authentic cultural experiences around the corner, and more festivals than we can count.
+It’s way too easy to take the city we live in for granted: we’ve grown accustomed to having tons of quality restaurants at our fingertips, authentic cultural experiences around the corner, and more festivals than we can count.
 What a shame it would be to miss out on Montreal’s gems just because they sound so familiar!
-Take a look at these 18 things tourists do that you should too.
+Take a look at these Montreal tourist attractions that you should check out.

 One of Montreal’s treasured darlings, St-Viateur Bagel, is your best friend for all things midnight munchies.
 Ok maybe only one thing…bagels.
 But isn’t that all you need?
 Open 24 hours, and selling those mini cream cheese cups to go with your bagel on the go, stumble into this famed joint for a warm, gooey snack on your way home from the bar.